 Checking for plagiarism

 A well-known plagiarism checker is Turnitin, which Ephorus is part of.
-Ephorus scans your thesis for plagiarism by comparing its content to other theses, academic texts and other texts on the internet.
+Ephorus scans your dissertation for plagiarism by comparing its content to other theses, academic texts and other texts on the internet.